 - Overstock: these are SKUs where you have more inventory on hand than you planned for.
 If the item that is overstocked is discontinued, then a simple discount strategy is in order.
 However, if the item that is overstocked is not discontinued, you may be cannibalizing future sales by discounting today.
 If this is the case, repackaging or bundling along with a marketing push can be all you need to solve for the overstock situation.

 - Discontinued Items: In general, discontinued items are great candidates for a discount or liquidation strategy.
-However, you must consider the rate of sell-through at retail price.
+However, you must consider the rate of sell-through at the suggested retail price.
 If you will be sold out in 90 days (about 3 months) or less, it's better to let the product run its course.
 Also important to consider is if the item is recently discontinued, you will want to keep a percentage of orders on hand for warranty replacement through the end of the warranty period.

 - Seasonal: These SKUs can be tricky; even with substantial discounts, you may not be able to move a plastic Christmas tree in February.
 If discounts will move off-season products, that is always a desirable outcome, but the real strategy here is to donate sizable items and store the small items that cannot be sold at a 50% discount for the long-term.